yegor256/blog/_drafts/_java9.md

 <hr/>

 In my opinion, Java is getting **uglier**, and this is a trend.
 Does it mean that it's time to quit?
 No!
-No matter how ugly you are, we will always love you, Java!
+No matter how ugly you are, we will always love you Java!